 Henfield Theatre Company was formed in 1999 by the amalgamation of two drama groups with much earlier origins.
 It stages four productions each year and five in alternate years, including two plays, a pantomime or family show, and a musical, all staged in The Henfield Hall.
-The extra production is an outdoor Shakespeare set in one of the lovely local gardens.
-The company’s ability to attract new, young members in recent years is, perhaps, its proudest achievement.
+The extra production is usually an outdoor Shakespeare set in one of the lovely local gardens.
+The company always welcomes new members and has recently launched a new Youth section.

 Charity no 1106295